-The Local Health System Integration Act (LHSIA) (2006) requires each LHIN to involve their local communities in health care decision-making.
-In the WWLHIN, community engagement is more than a legislative responsibility - it is key to the way in which we work.
+In the WWLHIN, community engagement is more than a legislative responsibility - it is key to the way we work.

-Local decision making is the model on which the LHINs are built - a model that values the input of local residents and health care professionals in the planning and decision making process.
+Local decision making is the model on which the LHINs are built - a model that values the input of local residents and health care professionals to the planning and decision making process.

 As the LHINs have evolved, so has our practice in community engagement.
 Our shared experience has led to the development of standardized guidelines for community engagement for all LHINs which we are please to share below.
 The guidelines complement the current practice of community engagement in the WWLHIN and will serve to further enhance our commitment to accountability and transparency.

-The process for public consultations on WWLHIN projects can vary depending on the nature of the project, the information to be gathered and project timelines.
-Information specific to any current projects can be accessed through the Current Projects page of this website.
+The process for public consultations on WWLHIN projects varies to suit the nature of each project, the information to be gathered, and project timelines.
+Specific information about current projects can be accessed through the Goals and Achievements section of this website.

 Sub-regions are local geographies within Local Health Integration Networks.
 Sub-regions allow LHINs to better plan, integrate, and improve the performance of local health services.
 They also have the potential to better identify and capture diverse population needs–be they linguistic, cultural or others–and to help our health care system better respond to these needs.
 The Waterloo Wellington LHIN is currently working towards refreshing and formalizing its local sub-region geographies.
 Click here to learn more and participate in the process.